Bruins vs. Red Wings Player Props Betting Odds

 Alex DeBrincat Props

-Alex DeBrincat has helped lead the offense for Detroit this season with nine goals and four assists.
+Alex DeBrincat is a key piece of the offense for Detroit with 13 total points this season.
+He has scored nine goals and added four assists in 11 games.

 DeBrincat Recent Games